 Several years ago, during the most wonderful time of year, I recall visiting the grocery store and wishing the cashier a "Merry Christmas."
-His reply of "a Happy Holiday to you, too" was puzzling to say the least.
+His reply of "a Happy Holiday to you, too" left me puzzled, to say the least.
 What exact "Holiday" did he mean to wish me "Happy"?
-I had wished him a Merry Christmas, it's not as if my religious leanings were in doubt.
+I had wished him a Merry Christmas; it's not as if my religious leanings were in doubt.
 He could not have possibly meant to wish me Happy Hanukkah, and even that I would not mind.
 If he had meant New Year's, then why not just wish me a "Happy New Year."
 Kwanzaa ... well, I'll get to that in a moment.

-The clerk's insistence on saying "Holiday" instead of Christmas reminds me of what G.K.
-Chesterton spoke of in "Orthodoxy," that we are "on the road to producing a race of men too mentally modest to believe in the multiplication table."
-Nothing better sums that up than a meme that's currently circulating the Twitterverse:
+The clerk's insistence on saying "Holiday" instead of Christmas reminds me of how G.K.
+Chesterton said the West is "on the road to producing a race of men too mentally modest to believe in the multiplication table."
+Nothing better sums that up than a meme currently circulating the Twitterverse:

 Here's how Wikipedia describes "Happy Holidays" — "A collective and inclusive wish for the period encompassing Thanksgiving, Kwanzaa, Hanukkah, the Immaculate Conception of the Blessed Virgin Mary, the Feast of Our Lady of Guadalupe, the Winter solstice, Christmas Day (The Nativity of the Lord), Boxing Day (St. Stephen’s Day), the New Year and Epiphany.”

 If that were so, then why don't we wish people "Happy Holidays" around Easter?
-After all, the shamrocks are out for St. Patrick's Day, Lent is keeping the faithful on their toes, Moses has yet to part the Red Sea at Passover, the margaritas are cooling for Cinco de Mayo and the Italians are gearing up for St. Josephs.
+After all, the shamrocks are out for St. Patrick's Day, Moses has yet to part the Red Sea at Passover, the margaritas are cooling for Cinco de Mayo and the Italians are gearing up for St. Josephs.
 If "Happy Holidays" is just an inclusive gesture, then why wish anyone a happy anything.
-We could just go around saying "Happy Holidays" each month of the year to make absolutely sure we left nobody out.
+We could just go around saying "Happy Holidays" each month of the year to make absolutely sure nobody felt left out.

-Invented in 1966 by a convicted felon who was accused of torturing two women, one who claimed he beat her with an electrical cord, the numbers of actual people who celebrate Kwanzaa have been hotly contested for several years now.
+Invented in 1966 by a convicted felon accused of torturing two women, the numbers of actual people who celebrate Kwanzaa have been hotly contested for several years now.
 The founder has claimed that as many as 28 million people celebrate it; the African American Cultural Center once claimed 30 million.
 However, in 2004, a survey for the National Retail Foundation discovered that 1.6% of those surveyed in the United States celebrated it.
 Even one of Kwanzaa's big proponents, researcher and professor Keith Mayes, admitted that its popularity has seriously waned since the '60s and '70s.

 “It just no longer shows up in some of the places that it did 30 to 40 years ago.
 You still have people who actually celebrate it,” Mayes said.
 “You have third generations of Kwanzaa celebrants … but Kwanzaa no longer has its movement which brought it forth, which is the black power movement.
 That movement has waned.”